 Creating videos just by typing text sounds like a distant sci-fi movie to me.
-As someone who’s been in the video industry my whole life – it’s simply natural for me to open After Effects or Premiere.
-It turns out though, that AI video generators are a thing now.
+I’ve been in the video industry my entire life.
+It’s completely natural for me to open After Effects or Premiere and start creating something from scratch.

 Two types of ai video generators